glpi-project/doc/source/modules/assets/enclosures.rst

 Documents
 ---------

-The :doc:`document <../management/documents>` tab lets you link different types of file to a material (PDF, txt, png, etc.)
+The :doc:`document <../management/documents>` tab lets you link different types of file to current item (PDF, txt, png, etc.)

 You can attach a document already uploaded to GLPI or add a new one directly from this tab.